-Because, every time you discount the price, you essentially hand money over to the consumer.
+Because every time you cut the price, you’re handing money to the customer.
 You “pay” them something towards buying your product if they don’t pay full price.
 You devalue the brand.
-The message you send out is that not enough people buy at the regular price.
+The message you send is that not enough people buy at the regular price.
 So you’re cutting the price to move product.
-And, when it goes back up to the regular price, won’t people stop buying, and wait for the next price discount to hit?
+And, when it goes back up to the regular price, won’t people just wait until the next round of price discounts?

-So, who’s right and who’s wrong?
+So, who’s in the right here?
 Do you price discount, or not?

 The finances of price discounts

-Let’s say for example, your sales team propose offering a 20% price discount next month, that will double the number of units sold.
+Let’s say for example, your sales team propose offering a 20% price discount next month.
+And it’ll double your unit sales.

 Sounds good, right?
 Double the number of sales has to be good, doesn’t it?

-But, finance people would quickly tell you, you need more information than that to work out whether this is worth doing.
+But finance people would quickly tell you, you need more information to work out if it’s worth doing.

-Let’s look at two different scenarios to show why this could be a good, or a bad idea.
+Let’s look at 2 different scenarios to show why this could be a good, or a bad idea.